JenV1/Social_Media_Back_End/README.md

 As can be seen, most of the database extends out of two central tables, these tables being **Users** and **Posts**.

 **Interest Types** and **Post Types** are tables consisting of only enum data types. **Users** has a many to many relationship with **Interest Types**, so, a mapper table named **Interest Mapper** is used to map a user to his/her particular interest(s).

+## Quirky Behaviours
+Please note that a lot of the methods produce clean String outputs rather than the expected JSON format, to improve our presentation.
+This should of course be removed and replaced with the relevant JSON formatting when being used as a 'true' backend API.
+We have removed some features, such as spring security and friends to simplify the project.
+If anything refers to these features please delete/comment them out.